 On July 12th, 1931, 45,715 fans are admitted to Sportsman's Park (seating capacity: 34,000) for a Cards-Cubs doubleheader.
 The extra bodies are corralled in the outfield, with any hits into the throng counting as ground-rule doubles.
 Thirty-two doubles are hit in the twin bill, 23 of them in game two, won by the Cards, 17-13.

-Curt Flood won seven Gold Glove Awards in his last seven years with the team.
+Curt Flood won seven Gold Glove Awards in his last seven years with the team. (first was in 1963) He was also the first Cardinals outfielder to ever win a Gold Glove.

 Robinson Field, the park where the Cardinals played from 1893-1920, featured a wooden roller coaster encircling the outfield.